info-370/r-intro/basics/README.md

 # R Basics

-This activity (in the `activity.R` file) is a _brief_ introduction to basic R functionalities.
+This activity (in the `exercise.R` file) is a _brief_ introduction to basic R functionalities.
 For more in depth information on each topic, see the following learning modules:

 - [R Basics](https://github.com/INFO-201/m5-r-intro)
 - [Vectors](https://github.com/INFO-201/m7-vectors)